KxSystems/docs-v1/docs/interfaces/with-r.md

 - both remote but local to each other
 - both remote and remote from each other

-Considering the potential size of the data, it is probably more likely that the q installation containing the data will be hosted remotely from the user.
+Considering the potential size of the data, it is probably more likely that the kdb+ installation containing the data will be hosted remotely from the user.
 Points to consider when selecting the integration method are:

 - if interactive graphing is required, either interface (1) or (2) must be used
 - interface (2) can only be used if the q and R installations are installed on the same server
 - interfaces (2) and (4) require less data transfer between (possibly remote) processes
-- interfaces (2) and (3) both require variables to be copied from q to R for processing, meaning that at some point in time two copies of the variable will exist, increasing total memory requirements
+- interfaces (2) and (3) both require variables to be copied from kdb+ to R for processing, meaning that at some point in time two copies of the variable will exist, increasing total memory requirements

 ### Performance testing